apache/airflow/docs/apache-airflow/core-concepts/params.rst

     ``webserver.show_trigger_form_if_no_params``.

 .. versionchanged:: 2.8.0
-    Per default custom HTML is not allowed to prevent injection of scripts or other malicious HTML code.
+    By default custom HTML is not allowed to prevent injection of scripts or other malicious HTML code.
 If you trust your DAG authors you can change the trust level of parameter descriptions to allow raw HTML by setting the configuration entry ``webserver.allow_html_in_dag_docs`` to ``True``.
 With the default setting all HTML will be displayed as plain text.
     This relates to the previous feature to enable rich formatting with the attribute ``description_html`` which is now super-seeded with the attribute ``description_md``.
-    Custom form elements using the attribute ``custom_html_form`` are allowing a DAG author to specify raw HTML form templates.
-These custom HTML form elements are with version 2.8.0 deprecated and will be replaced with a newer and more secure option in a future release.
+    Custom form elements using the attribute ``custom_html_form`` allow a DAG author to specify raw HTML form templates.
+These custom HTML form elements are deprecated as of version 2.8.0.

 Disabling Runtime Param Modification
 ------------------------------------